 - 1. To school officials who have a legitimate educational interest in the records; - 2.
-To authorized representatives of the U.S. Department of Education, the Comptroller General, Attorney General, and State and local educational authorities, in connection with audit of state or federally supported education programs;
+To authorized representatives of the U.S. Department of Education, the Comptroller General, Attorney General, and State and local educational authorities, in connection with audit of state or federally supported education programs; - 3.
+In connection with a student's request for or a receipt of financial aid to determine the eligibility, amount, or conditions of the financial aid, or to enforce the terms and conditions of the aid; - To State and local officials or authorities if specifically required by a State law that was adopted before November 19, 1974 if the disclosure concerns the juvenile justice system and the system's ability to effectively serve the student whose records are released;

-- 3. In connection with a student's request for or a receipt of financial aid to determine the eligibility, amount, or conditions of the financial aid, or to enforce the terms and conditions of the aid; - 4.
-To State and local officials or authorities if specifically required by a State law that was adopted before November 19, 1974 if the disclosure concerns the juvenile justice system and the system's ability to effectively serve the student whose records are released; - 5.
-To organizations conducting certain studies for or on behalf of the University; - 6.
+- 5. To organizations conducting certain studies for or on behalf of the University; - 6.
 To accrediting organizations to carry out their functions; - 7.
 To comply with a judicial order or a lawfully issued subpoena; - 8.
 To appropriate parties (parents/guardians, law enforcement and others) when an articulable and significant health or safety emergency arises.
 A record must be created promptly and maintained that includes the threat, description of the records disclosed and to whom the records were disclosed; - 9.
 To individuals requesting directory information so designated by the University; - 10.
 To the victim of a crime of violence or non-forcible sex offense, in which case, the University may release the final results of any disciplinary proceeding conducted by the University against the alleged perpetrator of that crime; - 11.
 To other educational institutions where the student intends to enroll or has enrolled at any time.
-This includes returning educational records to the original source of the record for appropriate purposes, such as verification of the document's authenticity; - 12.
+This includes returning educational records to the original source of the record for appropriate purposes, such as verification of the document's authenticity.
+The University's disclosure of information to another educational institution is contingent on a student not having a transcript hold on their records; - 12.
 In connection with information provided to the University from law enforcement about a student required to register as a sex offender; - 13.
 In response to an ex parte court order from the U.S. Attorney General and/or the Justice Department under the USA Patriot Act.